kubernetes-sigs/gateway-api/site-src/blog/2021/introducing-v1alpha2.md

 implementation handles policy - it's very difficult to extract commonalities.

 This is intended to allow things like:

-* Attach a policy that specifies the default connection timeout for backends to a GatewayClass.
+* Attaching a policy that specifies the default connection timeout for backends to a GatewayClass.
 All Gateways that are part of that Class will have Routes get that default connection timeout unless they specify differently.
 * If a Gateway that's a member of the GatewayClass has a different default attached, then that will beat the GatewayClass (for defaults, more specific object beats less specific object).